i2bc/n_terminal_lysine/README.md

 - Daniel Gautheret (<daniel.gautheret@u-psud.fr>)
 - Jean Lehmann (<rnalehmann03@gmail.com>)

-## Note about the third-party tools

-In order to increase the reproducibility of the computational analyses we worked with conda environements and yml files to create them are given.
-Otherwise, softwares emboss (version 6.0) and R (version 4.1.2, including dplyr and ggplot2 libraries) are needed.

 ## Scripts and computing environment configuration

 - aaFreqByPos.R: R script to create a graph